snkhan120/lv/README.md

 ## Proudcts:

-Simply create Reactjs product add form, show all products list
+Simply create Reactjs product add form, show all products list Data Migration included
+DB MySQL

 ## Remaining Task:

-Delete and Edit form are not developed but backend functionality is done
+Edit form is not developed but backend functionality is done .
-<br/>PDF file download but image is not included
+<br/>PDF file downloadable but image in PDF work is not done.
 <br/>UI/UX need some tweaking